Canon Highlight Tone Priority – usefull for raw shooting?

 For Lightroom the preview images use the embedded ones from the raw files.

 Preview in Lightroom.
-Left image ISO 100, middle image ISO 200(D+) with HTP tag set to Off, right image ISO 200(D+).
+Left image ISO 100, middle image ISO 200 (D+) with HTP tag manipulated and set to Off, right image ISO 200 (D+).

-When moving from preview to develop, Lightroom reads the HTP tags.
-The middle image ISO 200(D+) with HTP tag set to Off is now treated like the left image, ISO 100.
+When moving from preview to develop, Lightroom reads the HTP tag.
+The middle image ISO 200 (D+) with HTP tag manipulated and set to Off is now treated like the left image, ISO 100.

-When comparing the highlights reconstructed by Lightroom there is no difference between ISO 100 and ISO 200(D+).
+When comparing the highlights reconstructed by Lightroom there is no difference between ISO 100 and ISO 200 (D+).

 Lightroom and ISO 100 file.
 Exposure slider set to -2.

-Lightroom and ISO 200(D+) file.
-Exposure slider set to -3 instead of -2 to compensate for the +1 brightness added in Lightroom due to HTP tag.
+Lightroom and ISO 200 (D+) file.
+Exposure slider set to -3 instead of -2 to compensate for the +1 brightness added in Lightroom due to the HTP tag.

 darktable

-darktable doesn’t care about HTP tag.
+darktable doesn’t care about the HTP tag.

 RawTherapee

-RawTherapee tries to imitate the embedded JPEG with a tone curve no matter if HightlightTonePriority is set to On or Off.
-It is possible to disable the tone curve.
+RawTherapee tries to imitate the embedded JPEG by applying a tone curve, regardless of whether Highlight Tone Priority is enabled or not.
+However, it is possible to disable the tone curve.